-Hopefully you find a site or two you want to write for in the list above.
-If you want to to be kept up to date with the latest freelance writing jobs, competitions and resources, you can sign up for Writers’ Academy updates below:
+Hopefully you find a site or two you want to write for in the list above – we’ll be keeping this list up to date and adding more suggested sites as time goes on.

 We want to know about your own experiences too.
 Which websites have you used for finding freelance writing jobs?
 Have you tried any of those on our list?
 Let us know in the comments below!